stephwen/foursquare-stats/README.md

 You'll notice that I don't bother to use an RSS parsing module, I just use 2 regular expressions to catch the coordinates and the dates of each check-in.
 This is obviously a quick and dirty solution, but unless you've checked in at a place called "41.454785 -12.18484" or "Sat, 24 Apr 10", it's enough.

 Then, for each of those coordinates, I look for the closest city.
 I use the euclidean distance.

-I use a hash called *%visitedPlaces*, so that if I checked in a the same place more than once, the script doesn't have to re-do the whole looking through-the-cities-list-to-find-the-closest-one process
+I use a hash called *%visitedPlaces*, so that if I checked in a the same place more than once, the script doesn't have to re-do the whole looking through-the-cities-list-to-find-the-closest-one process.

 I store the number of check-ins in a hash of hash called *%visitsByYearByCountry*.
 The first key is the year when the check-in took place, and the second key is the country where it took place.
 The value of the hash of hash is the total number of check-ins for that specific year in that specific country.

 And basically that's it.
 After that I just output my hash of hash as a TSV file.